 What happens during surgery?

-During your initial consultation, Dr. Marashi or Dr. Haghighi will explain what to expect during the wisdom tooth removal procedure and develop the best plan of action for extraction.
+During your initial consultation, Dr. Marashi will explain what to expect during the wisdom tooth removal procedure and develop the best plan of action for extraction.
 He will develop an individualized treatment plan to ensure that all of your questions or concerns have been addressed and that your medical history has been taken into consideration.

 Many patients are nervous when they hear that they need to have their wisdom teeth removed.
 To ease pain and anxiety during treatment, Greater Charlotte Oral & Facial Surgery offers a range of anesthetic and sedative options including